Is Value-Based Pricing a Matter of Marketing or Customer Experience Design?

-The question might seem superficial at first glance but it’s more than just a matter of semantics.
+The question might seem superficial at first glance, but it’s more than just a matter of semantics.
 In my view, it has to do with your definition of value-based pricing (or value-pricing as it's sometimes called).

 There’s a small but significant difference whether we talk about actual or perceived value.
-It can be argued that value is subjective so all value is actually perceived.
+It can be argued that value is subjective, so all value is actually perceived.
 But this doesn’t really address the issue as we also need to deal with perspective.
 This can lead to a bit of an ethical dilemma if your estimate of your offer’s value is lower than what the customer is willing to pay, making you feel like you’re cheating them.
 Reversely, when customers refuse to accept a price, it leads you to wonder whether the customer is capable of accurately estimating the value you provide.

-The power of perceptions
+The Power of Perceptions

 Now cab rides and water aren’t exactly comparable.
 The value of water in the desert isn’t just a matter of perceptions but very real.
 It can mean the difference between life and death.
 Charging a premium and using your bargaining position in such a way is something I find to be morally reprehensible.
 But for products and services that offer convenience, rather than means of survival, value is often a result of perceptions.

 The way we create perceptions (prior to purchase) is using marketing.
 We can create unfounded expectations in the mind of customers and use that to gain pricing power.
-That power may however not last long if their experience doesn’t match what they were lead to expect and disappointment will ensue.
+That power may however not last long if their experience doesn’t match what they were led to expect and disappointment will ensue.
 It’s a short-lived tactic as the customers will likely not return.

-Now you might object that branding proves me wrong.
+You might object that branding proves me wrong.
 That branding is about building some kind of ethereal quality to your business and that brand products often aren’t superior or competitors’ offerings yet still result in higher perceived value.
 Even if that were the case, building such a brand is a massive investment and such work involves more than appearances.
 It also needs to affect the business at so many levels that its influence goes beyond marketing.
 The insights into what drives customers will have an influence.
 It’s reasonable to assume that the effort of building a brand will increase the likelihood of positive customer experiences.

 Designers and marketers often work in isolation despite seeming to have similar goals.
 Service designers, UX designers and marketers could be said to share many terms and methods yet at some level they appear to operate with vastly different goals.
 While marketing’s role has traditionally been to attract customers, designers and business developers have often been driven by a sense of needing to speak on behalf of the customers drawn in to the honeypot by said marketing.
 Designers focused on improving the customer experience may harbor distrust towards marketers who are seen as being manipulative.
 These designers will likely see themselves as being the true champions of the customer.
 The knights in shining armor, mounting their steeds to challenge the windmills of marketing.

 Until now, this schism has been a nuisance but not necessarily an obstacle.
 It leads to some finger-pointing and snide remarks by junior staff in either department.
 More seasoned professionals develop a pragmatic approach over time.
-Yet it doesn’t solve the problem that much work is duplicated.
+Yet it doesn’t solve the problem that so much work is duplicated.
 Both will create buyer personas and both will perform similar research to learn more about what drives the buyers.
 This is often done without the two ever talking or comparing notes.